-12 Dishes Locals Swear By
+What Are the 12 Vegan Dishes Lubbock Locals Swear By?

 - West Texas Veggie Burger: Built on a house-made lentil and beet patty with roasted jalapeños and chipotle mayo.